Resident and Staff Status (updated 5/21/22)

-How is La Mesa Healthcare Center protecting patients and staff from COVID-19 and other infectious disease?
+How is La Mesa Healthcare Center protecting patients and staff from COVID-19 and other infectious diseases?

 The team at La Mesa Healthcare is highly trained and experienced in caring for high-acuity patients and infectious diseases similar to COVID-19.
 We are currently coordinating closely with county, state, and federal agencies while implementing new infection control protocols.